stelligent/stelligent-u/06-auto-scaling/README.md

 _After updating your stack, did your running instance get replaced or resized?_

+No it's still the same size, and not activity has happened in the ASG logs.

 Terminate the instance in your ASG.

 ##### Question: Replacement Instance

 _Is the replacement instance the new size or the old?_

+It is the new size.

 #### Lab 6.1.4: ASG Update Policy